skoolkid/skoolkit/sphinx/source/commands.rst

   Convert a skool file into a binary (raw memory) file. 'file.skool' may be a regular file, or '-' for standard input.
 If 'file.bin' is not given, it defaults to the name of the input file with '.skool' replaced by '.bin'.
+  'file.bin' may be a regular file, or '-' for standard output.

   Options:
     -b, --bfix            Apply @ofix and @bfix directives